burtonrj/CytoPy/docs/source/index.rst

 CytoPy was created to address these issues.
 It was created with the general philosophy that given some cytometry data and a clinical/experimental endpoint, we wish to find what properties seperate groups (e.g. what cell populations are important for identifying a disease?
 What phenotypes are changing in response to a stimulus? etc).
 The pipeline itself is centered around a MongoDB database, is built in the Python programming language, and designed with a 'low code' API, greatly simplifying cytometry analysis.

 CytoPy is maintained on GitHub (https://github.com/burtonrj/CytoPy) and all the latest developments can be found here.
-If you would like to contribute to CytoPy, please make a pull request or email us at burtonrj@cardiff.ac.uk.
+CytoPy is also a working progress and we are eager to expand and improve it's capabilities.
+If you would like to contribute to CytoPy or have ideas regarding how it could be expanded or improved please make a pull request or email us at burtonrj@cardiff.ac.uk.

 .. toctree::
     :caption: Table of Contents